thepiyushkumarshukla/TheLastTry2.0/README.md

 # 🎯 The Last Try 2.0

-### ⚡ Automated Offensive Reconnaissance Suite for Kali Linux
+### ⚡ World's Most Advanced & Automated Offensive Reconnaissance Suite for Linux

 *Give it a target.
 Walk away.
 Come back to everything a careful hacker would have found by hand.*